avl/arcshift/README.md

 Shuttle is a tool to detect threading errors in rust code.
 See https://crates.io/crates/shuttle .

 Shuttle is a little bit like loom, but uses randomized scheduling instead of exhaustively trying all possible interleavings.
-In contrast with loom, shuttle *only* supports SeqCst ordering.
+In contrast to loom, shuttle *only* supports SeqCst ordering.

 This means that shuttle is less powerful than loom.
 However, it can handle larger models, since it is faster and less ambitious.
 Just like loom it supports replaying found failing execution traces.